MSc Advanced Professional Practice Paediatric Musculoskeletal Health

 This is one of the specialised pathways of the MSc Advanced Professional Practice.

 Develop as a healthcare professional in delivering safe and competent paediatric musculoskeletal care through reflective practice and independent learning.
 Our part-time, distance-based course gives you the opportunity to learn in the workplace and get qualified with an MSc APP in Paediatric Musculoskeletal Health.
 Cover topics on the neonate, the infant, as well as growth, development and nutrition where you can address issues such as risk factors and public health, including breastfeeding, supine sleep in infancy, physical activity in children and conditions affecting the musculoskeletal health of children from birth.

-You will direct your own learning through seminars, reflective practice, and practical experiences.
+You will direct your own learning through online delivery and/or seminars, reflective practice, and practical experiences.
 Learn to integrate the latest evidence to inform your clinical decisions and help you in providing best care to your paediatric patients.
 You will be assessed through critical reviews, reflective accounts, and in the last year through a research dissertation or audit.